 The below script is taken from Technet.
 Copy the script into a notepad and save the file with filename.vbs extension.

 on error resume next dim oCPAppletMgr 'Control Applet manager object. dim oClientAction 'Individual client action. dim oClientActions 'A collection of client actions.
 'Get the Control Panel manager object. set oCPAppletMgr=CreateObject("CPApplet.CPAppletMgr") if err.number <> 0 then Wscript.echo "Couldn't create control panel application manager" WScript.Quit end if 'Get a collection of actions. set oClientActions=oCPAppletMgr.GetClientActions if err.number<>0 then wscript.echo "Couldn't get the client actions" set oCPAppletMgr=nothing WScript.Quit end if 'Display each client action name and perform it.
 For Each oClientAction In oClientActions if oClientAction.Name = "Request & Evaluate Machine Policy" then wscript.echo "Performing action " + oClientAction.Name oClientAction.PerformAction end if next set oClientActions=nothing set oCPAppletMgr=nothing

 Initiate client policy retrieval by using script

-On the client computer, run the file using one of the following methods:
+To initiate client policy retrieval by using script, login to the client computer.
+Run the file using one of the following methods:

 a) Navigate to the file by using Windows Explorer, and double-click the script file.
 Click OK in the Windows Script Host dialog box.